DRIZZTAR/photolabs/README.md

 ### Parting Words

-We hope you enjoy exploring PhotoLabs as much as we loved building it.
-It's more than just code; it's a tribute to the beauty of photography and the fun of web development.
-Dive in, play around, and don't forget to tell us what you think!
+I hope you enjoy exploring PhotoLabs as much as I loved building it.
+Dive in, play around, and don't forget to tell me what you think!

 Happy coding and happy photo viewing! 🎉📷💻